Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 **4. Commiting the Changes**

 In order to save these changes to the main branch on GitHub, you will need to commit these changes before pushing them.
-Commits are snapshots your working branch and allows you to rollback to previous versions.
+Commits are snapshots of your working branch and allow you to rollback to previous versions.
 Modify and run the following commands:
 ```
 git add hello.py
 git commit -m "my first commit"